 - What went to Pablo Escobar family?

 Go ahead and find everything you wanna know about the drug lord.
 Find answers to the most popularly asked questions about him like "How rich was Pablo Escobar?"

 1. How much money was left after the death of Pablo Escobar?

 By the time he died, the infamous Colombian drug overlord had managed to amass quite a fortune.
 How much was Pablo Escobar worth?
 According to most sources, Pablo Escobar net worth by 1993 (the year he died) was a whopping $30 billion!
-It was said that at one point he was earning $420 million per week, so the first number does not seem all that shocking.
+It was said that at one point, he was earning $420 million per week, so the first number does not seem all that shocking.

 - The first category is for liquid assets, such as regular cash, paintings, cars, farms, houses, etc.;

-- The second category is for assets that have been hidden in easily accessible spots, such as the jungle, caves or even secret compartments of Pablo Escobar's house;
+- The second category is for assets that have been hidden in easily accessible spots, such as the jungle, caves, or even secret compartments of the drug lord's house;

 - The third category is for remote or hidden assets, which means that they might have been laundered through a foreign business, stored in foreign bank accounts, etc.;

 - The fourth category is for everything else, but mostly for lost assets, such as those that have been spent on gaining or hiding the money.
-The assets in this category are almost the stuff of legend, as Pablo could just write off 10% of his money each year just because ‘rats ate it’.
+The assets in this category are almost the stuff of legends, as the drug lord could just write off 10% of his money each year just because ‘rats ate it’.

 As you can see, Pablo kept his money strewn all over the place, which is why a big chunk of his wealth is still unaccounted for.
 But more on that later.
-First, let’s talk about the players who became much richer after the death of El Padrino.
+First, let’s talk about the people who became rich after the death of El Padrino.

 2. What happened to the money after Pablo Escobar's death?